 The DSC distress alert should as far as possible include the ship’s last known position and the time (in UTC) it was valid.
 If the position and time is not inserted automatically from the ship’s navigational equipment, it should be inserted manually.

-Propagation characteristics of HF radio waves for the actual season and time of the day, should be taken into account when choosing HF bands for transmission of DSC distress alert.
+Propagation characteristics of HF radio waves are impacted by the seasons, time of the day, sea conditions, and the weather.
+All these conditions should be taken into account when choosing HF bands for transmission of DSC distress alert.
+To maximize the probability of the successful reception of the alert by coast stations, the distress alert should be sent as a multi-frequency call attempt (see section A1-3.1.3.2).

 As a general rule the DSC distress channel in the 8 MHz maritime band (8 414.5 kHz) may in many cases be an appropriate first choice.

-Transmission of the DSC distress alert in more than one HF band will normally increase the probability of successful reception of the alert by coast stations.

 DSC distress alert may be sent on a number of HF bands in two different ways:

 a) either by transmitting the DSC distress alert on one HF band, and waiting a few minutes for receiving acknowledgement by a coast station;